nbragin4/cookiecutter/docs/tutorials/tutorial1.rst

 Questions?
 ----------

-If anything needs better explanation, please take a moment to file an issue at https://github.com/audreyfeldroy/cookiecutter/issues with what could be improved about this tutorial.
+If anything needs better explanation, please take a moment to file an issue at https://github.com/audreyfeldroy/scaffoldrom/issues with what could be improved about this tutorial.

 Summary
 -------

-You have learned how to use Cookiecutter to generate your first project from a cookiecutter project template.
+You have learned how to use Scaffoldrom to generate your first project from a scaffoldrom project template.

-In tutorial 2 (:ref:`tutorial2`), you'll see how to create cookiecutters of your own, from scratch.
+In tutorial 2 (:ref:`tutorial2`), you'll see how to create scaffoldroms of your own, from scratch.